Welcome to the 2025 WMS Congress guide. We have created a video version, which you can view here. And the text version goes into more detail below.

 Please note, no food or drinks can be taken into the Congress Hall.

-The networking reception will take from 18:45 to 21:00.
+The networking reception will take place from 18:45 to 21:00.
 You can make your way there immediately after the opening ceremony.
 We will be serving food and drinks and will provide options that meet all dietary requirements.
 If you have registered with specific dietary requirements, you will find a dedicated "special diets" table as part of the food service.
 Event staff can help answer any questions you may have about allergens or food content.
 Both alcoholic and non-alcoholic drink options will be available.
 There will be some music playing but this event is an opportunity for people to network and chat so the volume won’t be overwhelming.

 As with all Congress events, there is no official dress code.
 Some people will be wearing the clothes they have travelled in, some will be in business dress, and others will be dressed more casually.
 As the networking reception starts immediately after the opening ceremony, there is no real opportunity for or expectation of people changing their clothes for the evening.